The History Of Chicago Barbecue

 "Hog Butcher for the World, Tool Maker, Stacker of Wheat, Player with Railroads and the Nation's Freight Handler; Stormy, husky, brawling, City of the Big Shoulders..."
 Carl Sandburg, 1916

+The capital of the Midwest is no Porky Come Lately.
+It has a long history that puts it among the upper echelon of 'cue capitals.
 Jim Shahin, the author of numerous barbecue articles in The Washington Post has written "Smoked meat aficionados generally acknowledge four barbecue capitals: Memphis, Kansas City, Texas, and North Carolina.
 Chicago is, at best, what you might call the fifth Beatle.
 Which is to say, a player that no one remembers."
-Let's correct this.

 The Great Migration: The first wave

 American Barbecue is a happy marriage of the smoked meat traditions brought to the new world by European explorers, the primitive cooking techniques of the Native Americans, and the discovery of tomatoes and hot peppers in Central and South America.
 It evolved under the watchful eyes of African American slaves and cooks, who took tough cuts of meat and found a way to coax them to yield delicacies.

 Jean Baptiste Point DuSable is believed to have been the first settler of European descent when he opened a trading post on the south bank of the Chicago River near where it met Lake Michigan.
 He was black, probably French Canadian, and married a Potawatomi woman.
 Grilling, roasting, and rotisserie is an integral part of both cultures.